Curriculum Overview

 Academic Support

-College academic support for students with autism, ADHD, and learning differences.
-Achieve academic success while pursuing studies at a local college or university.
+CIP offers comprehensive college academic coaching services and other supports for students with autism, ADHD, and learning differences.
+Achieve academic success while pursuing a degree at a local college or university.

 autism transition program | CareerPrep